santhoshvec24/Week-6-VSD-RISC-V-Tapeout-Program/Day2/README.md

-# Good floorplan vs bad floorplan and introduction to library cells
+# Good floorplan vs Bad floorplan and Introduction to library cells